Purpose of this Summary

 - Prescription drug coverage is not available under the University plans.
 Retirees are encouraged to consider prescription drug coverage offered through Medicare Part D. The cost for this coverage is paid for directly by the retiree.

 *It is important to know that Medicare does not allow individuals to enroll in partial month coverage.
-Therefore, you are strongly encouraged to be enrolled in Medicare Parts A, B and D as of the first day of the month in which you retire.*
+Therefore, you are strongly encouraged to be enrolled in Medicare Parts A, B and D as of the first day of the month in which you retire, or become eligible for Medicare if later.*

 The University’s subsidy is based on the retiree’s years of credited service as a Benefits Eligible Employee after age 45, as shown below: